richburroughs/dojo201904/dojo.md

 #Slides: https://github.com/richburroughs/dojo201904

-^Thanks, hope you've learned a lot about how systems have changed.
+^Thanks, hope yougot some ideas on how to learn more about your systems.
 We're all on this journey together so let's be friends and help each other